-“We believe that people should be empowered to get the wellbeing and health that they want and supported to get the care that they need.
+“We believe that people should be empowered to get the wellbeing and health that they want and be supported to get the care that they need.
 Cievert has a track record of using technology to help the NHS to improve access to care; managing referrals for cancer and other specialist treatments, managing thousands of vaccination bookings for sites across the UK and helping patients to be followed up remotely in the community with patient reported outcomes and assessments.
-By working together in this way, we can join up more parts of the health and care system around the person as part of our mission to deliver People Powered Health.
+By working together in this way, we can join up more parts of the health and care system around the person as part of our mission to deliver People Powered Health.”

-Refreshingly, Chris and the team at Cievert have always focussed on patients as people and we have a shared ethos around connecting health and wellbeing data so that it both benefits the individual, the NHS, and the wider community” said Mark Hindle, COO of Evergreen Life.
+“Refreshingly, Chris and the team at Cievert have always focussed on patients as people and we have a shared ethos around connecting health and wellbeing data so that it both benefits the individual, the NHS, and the wider community,” said Mark Hindle, COO of Evergreen Life.

-“We realised that Cievert and Evergreen Life shared a range of research interests, and we could deliver greater services to our customers, and ultimately patients, by being a single organisation” said Chris Kennelly, CEO of Cievert.
+“We realised that Cievert and Evergreen Life shared a range of research interests, and we could deliver greater services to our customers, and ultimately patients, by being a single organisation,” said Chris Kennelly, CEO of Cievert.